ProDataMan/Course-Outlines/Agile Planning Fundamentals/Agile Planning Fundamentals Slides.md

 - Incremental planning adds functionality in stages for early progress.

 ::: notes
-Instructor Notes:
-- Iterative planning breaks projects into smaller cycles, allowing for regular feedback.
+Iterative planning involves breaking down the project into smaller cycles called iterations.
+Each iteration produces a potentially shippable increment of the product, allowing for regular feedback and adjustment.
+This approach ensures that the project remains adaptable to changing requirements and stakeholder feedback.
-- Incremental planning focuses on delivering value in stages.
+Incremental planning focuses on delivering value in increments or stages.
+Each increment adds new functionality to the product.
+This approach enables stakeholders to see progress early and provides opportunities for adjustments based on evolving needs.
 :::

 ## Benefits of Iterative and Incremental Planning